Updated on April 19th, 2023

 Unfortunately, isolated incidents of inappropriate or offensive comments or jokes are not considered harassment by the law.
 However, constant comments or jokes are workplace harassment.
 It can bring about more serious hostile work environment complaints.
 Harassment often happens due to an employee of protected status.
 Learn more about employee harassment.

 Unwelcome sexual attention or advances in the workplace are illegal.
 If the sexual harassment is from a supervisor, manager, or boss, then the employee also faces negative employment action when they refuse the advances.
 It is important to first file a complaint with HR or contact a neutral supervisor to give your employer a chance to rectify the situation.
-If no resolution occurs, you are entitled to seek legal action.
+If no resolution occurs, you may proceed with an employee lawsuit.
 Learn more about sexual harassment at work.

 If your boss retaliates against you for exercising your legal rights or helping another person exercise their legal rights, then you can sue your employer.
 Retaliation includes harassment, demotion, excessive schedule changes, and firing.
 You will be protected by the law against retaliation, and you can add retaliation to your original claim.